Skip to content

 formatEndpointName

-This option is allow to format endpoint name.
+This option allows to format endpoint name.

 Example: